 That guy went first and he did it.
 I’m just following him now.
 “Don’t punish me.
 I just followed him.”
 That happens in the school yard, too.
 “He went first!”
-Like, the person who goes first gets the disproportionate rewards, but it also then allows his followers to get in behind him and do what he does because he went first, and now it absolves us of responsibility.
+Like, the person who goes first gets the disproportionate rewards, but it also then allows us as followers to get in behind him and to do what he does because he went first, and now it absolves us of responsibility.

-“The group transformation of the act gives it the ore of the sacred, creating a heightened reality.”
+“The group transformation of the act gives it the aura of the sacred, creating a heightened reality.”
 And so, that one bullet point goes into a whole series of books.
-This is about pretty much all of cultural anthropology, explaining group thinking, group psychology, all though history.
+This is about pretty much all of cultural anthropology, explaining group thinking, group psychology, all through history.
 Why are there tribes?
 How do you mobilize as a pharaoh, all of these people to do this stuff for you?

 This.
 The group transformation of the act, going first because these wimps – the majority of the world is wimps.
 You go first.
 They say, “I will live through you.”
 And so, I’m not going to reference Christianity, though I just did.
-So then, they give him the ore of the sacred.
+So then, they give him the aura of the sacred.
 This is more than just the worldly.
 This is spiritual.
 This is supernatural.

 “The initiator of the act takes upon himself the responsibility and the guilt if it goes bad.”
 And you see this in Lord of the Flies.
 The first bad boy who throws the first rock on Piggy, and then the rest gang up.
 The first one has to go through the guilt.
 He started this, and then it got out of control.

 But all the followers throwing the 5th rock?
 They’re just joining in.
 So, this is some deep stuff, but this is how human society was born: through group transformation.
-So you think about, in terms of bringing primal hoard leadership together with psychological transference.
+So you think about, in terms of bringing primal horde leadership together with psychological transference.
 What do we get?
 People project their problems onto their leader, which is how he gets his role and status.